Frostlinx/Socratic-Zero/README.md

 }
 ```

+## License

+This project follows internal use license, for research and development only.

-## 11. License and Support
+## Support

-This project is released under an internal research license.
-For questions, technical support, or collaboration inquiries, please contact the development team.
+For questions or suggestions, please contact the development team or check project documentation.

 ---

-**Technical Note**: The ProSetting implementation provides the computational infrastructure for the Socratic-Zero framework, with modular components (`collectors/`, `processors/`, `datasets/`, `trainers/`, `managers/`, `core/`) enabling systematic co-evolutionary training for mathematical reasoning advancement.
+**Note**: This system implements the Socratic-Zero framework with modular components enabling systematic co-evolutionary training for mathematical reasoning advancement.